Gastroenterologists generally trust and accept AI medical tools, NTU Singapore study reveals

 The study found that gastroenterologists with fewer than 10 years of clinical experience perceived a higher risk of AI-powered tools than their counterparts with more than 10 years of experience.

-In 2021, he won a Medical Travel Media Award, organised by Malaysia Healthcare Travel Council, and a Guardian Student Media Award in 2000.
+He received the 2021 Medical Travel Media Award from the Malaysia Healthcare Travel Council and a Guardian Student Media Award in 2000.